When establishing a new relationship with senior talent teams and hiring partners in law firms, it is not unusual to hear something like:

 For candidates, repeated approaches can sometimes create confusion about the opportunity itself.
 Recently, one candidate commented to me:

-While the intention behind briefing multiple consultancies is to increase exposure, the candidate experience can occasionally suggest the opposite.
+While the intention behind briefing multiple consultancies is to increase the number of relevant applicants, the candidate experience may be negatively impacted.

-They are best placed to engage existing networks, alumni and known talent.
+They will engage with existing networks, alumni and known talent.

 Share candidates already contacted to avoid duplication.